-- coursework as determined by the receiving institution. - (4) A student who has previously attended any institution and has been determined to have met readiness standards by that institution. - (5) A student who is enrolled in a certificate program of one year or less (Level-One certificates) at a public junior college, a public technical institute, or a public state college. - (6) A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment. - (7) A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States. - b.
-An institution may exempt a non-degreeseeking or non-certificate-seeking student. - c.
-Any student who has been determined to be exempt in mathematics, reading, and/or writing under subsection (a) or (b) of this section shall not be required to enroll in developmental coursework and/or interventions in the corresponding area of exemption. - d.
-A student who successfully completes a college preparatory course (makes at least a 70 or higher on the final exam) is exempt from the TSI requirements with respect to the content area of the course.
-An exemption to TSI is not the same as completing TSI requirements according to the rules and regulations of House Bill 5.
-This exemption applies only at Victoria College and must be claimed within two years of high school graduation.
+(4) A student who has previously attended any institution and has been determined to have met readiness standards by that institution.

+(5) A student who is enrolled in a certificate program of one year or less (Level 1 Certificates) at a public junior college, a public technical institute, or a public state college.

+(6) A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment.

+(7) A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.

+b.
+An institution may exempt a non-degree-seeking or non-certificateseeking student.

+c.
+Any student who has been determined to be exempt in mathematics, reading, and/or writing under subsection (a) or (b) of this section shall not be required to enroll in developmental coursework and/or interventions in the corresponding area of exemption.

+d.
+A student who successfully completes a college preparatory course (makes at least a 70 on the final exam) is exempt for a period of 24 months from the date of high school graduation with respect to the content area of the course.
+The student must enroll in the student's first college-level course in the exempted content area in the student's first year of enrollment.
+This exemption applies only at Victoria College.

+Dual Credit Exemptions:

+The following students shall be exempt from the requirements of this title:

+Standardized test scores

+PSAT (NMSQT) PSAT taken October 2015 and after: Evidence based reading and writing minimum score of 460 Mathematics minimum score of 510 No longer valid once student graduates from high school STAAR Minimum score of 4000 on the English II test No longer valid (waiver) Minimum score of 4000 on the Algebra I test and 70 or above on the Algebra II class. once student graduates from high school PI AN Composite score of 23 with a minimum of 19 on the English test No longer valid once student PLAN Composite score of 23 with a minimum score of 19 on the mathematics test graduates from high school ACT- Minimum score of 435 on the English test No longer valid once student graduates from high school Aspire Minimum score of 431 on the mathematics test АСТ Composite Score: 23 with a minimum of 19 on the English test.
+E voor limit ACT Composite Score: 23 with a minimum of 19 on the mathematics test.
+5 year limit SAT taken before March 2016 Combined critical reading and math score of 1070 with a minimum of 500 on critical reading test.
+SAT Combines critical reading and math score of 1070 with a minimum of 500 on math test.
+5 year limit SAT taken March 2016 and after Evidence based reading and writing minimum score of 480 Mathematics minimum score of 530